loopbackio/loopback-next/packages/boot/README.md

 # @loopback/boot

-A collection of Booters for LoopBack Applications
+A convention based project Bootstrapper and Booters for LoopBack Applications

 # Overview